As reported by the NYT Jan 29, 2014

 180 co-sponsors from both parties, and House Speaker John A. Boehner,

-Republican of Ohio, indicated that G.O.P. leadership may consider the effort.
+G.O.P. leadership may consider the effort.